 - Other markets for the South African wool industry are China, the Czech Republic, Italy, India, Bulgaria, Germany, and the United States.

-Source: Sihlobo, W. 2019, February 26 (see heading 9); Bureau for Food and Agricultural Policy (BFAP) Baseline 2018-2027 p 72.
+Source: Sihlobo, W. 2019, February 26 (see "Websites & publications" heading); Bureau for Food and Agricultural Policy (BFAP) Baseline 2018-2027 p 72.
 The Wool Market Value Chain Profile (see heading 9) also takes a close look at exports and imports.

 South Africa has only about 30% capacity to process its own wool, and export is thus critical (ABSA, 2018).